DISCOVERING MARINE LIFE PATCH PROGRAM

 1. Dolphins are mammals, so they need air to breathe, and their young are born alive.
 Research other marine life creatures that are mammals.
 Find out if they have any unique qualities, the color of their skin, and where they live.
 Examples are manatees, otters, porpoises, walruses, sea lions, polar bears and whales.

 2. There is a large variety of fish.
 They can be viewed in a variety of sizes, shapes and colors.
-Choose at least 3 different types of fish to identify or study.
+Choose at least one fish to learn more about.
 What do they eat, where do they live and what do they look like?
 Examples: Seahorse, clown fish, salmon, and sting rays.

 3. Did you know that if a starfish lost an arm it would grow a new one?
 This species of marine life is called an echinoderm, a spiny skinned invertebrate.
-Learn more about this species by watching or researching at least two types.
+Choose one to learn more about by visiting an aquarium, reading a book, or viewing the internet.
 Examples include sea urchins, brittle stars, sea stars, sand dollars and sea cucumbers.
 For extra, you may which to create an echinoderm art project.

 4. Coral Reefs are ecosystems created with coral, algae, and tiny animals.
 They are usually located in shallow warm water near land.
-Find out 4 things that live in a coral reef.
+Find out two things that live in a coral reef.
 Observe their shape, color and where they live.
-For extra you may wish to create a drawing of a coral reef, visit an aquarium, or discover the three different types of reefs.
+You may also wish to create a drawing of a coral reef, visit an aquarium, or create an art project.

 6. Many people collect sea shells.
 They are pretty, shiny and great for art projects.
 Did you know that animals live in shells?
-List at least 3 marine animals that have a shell, what it looks like, and its size.
-You may also create an art project or find out what the interior of a shell looks like.
-Examples include oysters, clams, scallops, conch, and mussels.
+Learn about one marine animal that have a shell, what it looks like, and its color OR create an art project with shells.
+Examples include oysters, clams, scallops, conch, and mussels. .

 7. Public aquariums offer exhibits, hands on activities, educational sessions, and signs describing the marine life.
 Visit an aquarium, seashore, or marine life exhibit.
 You may also discover information by surfing the internet or books.
-Learn about at least 3 species of marine life.
-You may also make a collage with pictures about marine life.
+Learn about at least three species of marine life.

 8. Cookie cutter sharks are small sharks.
-It has no bones and is considered a fish.
-Find out how it got its name.
-Discover 2 other types of shark, their size, color, and the meaning of their name.
+They have no bones and are considered fish.
+Find out how it got its name or learn about one other type of shark, their size, and color.
 Examples: Tiger shark, blue shark, hammerhead, lemon, angel shark, whale shark, and mega mouth.
-For extra find out how large they get and what they eat.

 9. Did you know that crabs walk sideways?
 They are called crustaceans because they have a hard shell and no back bone, or invertebrate.
-Some examples include hermit crab, lobster, krill and shrimp.
-Discover 2 species.
+Some examples include hermit crab, lobster, krill, and shrimp.
+Discover one species.
 Find out where they live, what they eat and what color they are.
-For extra enjoy eating a dish of seafood.

 10. Plankton is microscopic plantlike organism that drifts within the waters they live in.
 Animals that eat plankton are baleen whales, crustaceans, squid and fish.
-Explore 2 animals that enjoy plankton.
+Learn about one animal that enjoy plankton OR look at plankton in a microscope, book or online.
 For extra create a food chain of marine life animals.
+(Crustaceans” and “Fish” are categories too broad to give an effective, concise summary.) life animals.

 12. Sea Turtles are large turtles that spend most of their lives in the seas.
 They are fast swimmers and vary in color.
-There are many different types.
-Find out how the sea turtle’s coloring helps to protect itself from predators.
-Also learn about where they are born and where they live until adulthood.
-For extra create a sea turtle art project.
+Find out more about the sea turtle OR create an art project about sea turtles.

-15. The brown pelican is a large bird that lives along the coast of oceans.
-What is a pouch and how does he use it to catch fish?
-Discover 2 types of birds that live near the ocean or sea.
-Examples: Ring billed gull or “seagull”, puffin, penguin, or egret.
+19. The brown pelican is a large bird that lives along the coast of oceans.
+What is a pouch and how do they use it to catch fish?
+Learn about one bird that lives near the ocean or sea.
+Examples: Seagull, puffin, penguin, or egret.

 This program can be completed by visiting an aquarium, seashore, exploring marine life through books and the internet.